x10combo/upfront-app/README.md

 is to showcase personal knowledge regarding these technologies.

-Project is functional but momentarily I am running into issues with laravel so it won't load.
+Backend but momentarily I am running into issues with laravel and ports so it won't load.
 To be fixed soon.